Pediatric Fontan revision

 Fontan revisions tend to be like other heart operations.

-What to expect before a Pediatric Fontan Revision?
+What to expect before a pediatric Fontan revision procedure

 A patient will have a preoperative visit the day before the procedure.
 They will have basic laboratory tests and bloodwork.
 The morning of the procedure, they will be brought to the operating room.

-What to expect during a Pediatric Fontan Revision?
+What to expect during a pediatric Fontan revision procedure

 A Fontan revision usually takes all day.
 The surgery involves general anesthesia.
 There is a breathing tube placed to help a patient breathe and chest tubes to drain fluids from around the heart and lungs.

-What to expect after a Pediatric Fontan Revision?
+What to expect after a pediatric Fontan revision procedure

-After the procedure, a patient will be brought to the ICU and will probably stay in the hospital for a few weeks.
+After the procedure, a patient will be brought to the Cardiac Intensive Care Unit (CICU) and will probably stay in the hospital for a few weeks.
 The care team should be able to remove the breathing tube within a day or so.
 They can remove the other tubes over the next few days.

-What questions should I ask my provider about Pediatric Fontan Revision?
+What questions should I ask my provider about a pediatric Fontan revision procedure?

 • How many Fontan revisions have you performed?